 During this exam, the VA examiner will ask you many of the same questions that your doctor asked you in order to determine a service connection.
 They’ll inquire as to the level of pain, the total duration of your symptoms, and what your duties were when in the military.

-While you are not being treated for DDD by the C&P doctor, you are being evaluated for an official diagnosis.
+While you are not being treated for degenerative disc disease by the C&P doctor, you are being evaluated for an official diagnosis.
 The doctor may consider other conditions for your back pain which your doctor may or may not have tested for.
 They will then come to their own conclusions separate and apart from your doctor and send their findings to the RO.

 The VA uses diagnostic code 5003 to rate musculoskeletal conditions, which includes back conditions like degenerative arthritis.
 This rating schedule considers factors like range of motion when awarding a specific percent rating.
 So, individuals with a low range of motion and other severe symptoms will receive a higher VA disability rating for DDD.

-The VA generally rates DDD between 10 and 20%, depending on the number of joints affected.
+The VA generally rates degenerative disc disease between 10 and 20%, depending on the number of joints affected.
 Your doctor will use a number of images to track the rate of progression and develop a treatment plan that can keep further damage at bay.

 However, in some cases, the VA has been known to give higher ratings to veterans who exhibit more severe symptoms.
 For example, one service member who presented with spinal stenosis (narrowing of the canal) and spinal nerve damage received a 60% rating.
 A 100% rating is needed before the VA considers a veteran to be entirely incapable of working.